Nokia sees clear revenue synergies from SAC Wireless acquisition

 (Reporting by Sakari Suoninen; Editing by Jussi Rosendahl)

-Intel Corp, the world's largest chipmaker, reported a near 45 percent rise in first-quarter profit, helped by strength in its data center business and a stabilizing personal computer market.
+Microsoft Corp reported a 27.8 percent increase in quarterly profit on Thursday, lifted by robust demand for its cloud computing services.

-Wearable device maker GoPro Inc reported a 19.1 percent increase in quarterly revenue on Thursday, its second straight rise, helped by strong sales of its flagship cameras and Karma drones.
+Intel Corp , the world's largest chipmaker, reported a near 45 percent rise in first-quarter profit, helped by strength in its data centre business and a stabilizing personal computer market.